 Doesn't work, because Outcast is still set a while after the time of Boar the Fighter.

 Outcast is chronologically both during and after the time of Boar.
 Sunflash the Mace, the badger in Outcast, actually shows up in one of the final scenes of Mossflower, the book Boar dies in.
-This scene is replayed in Outcast towards the middle of the book.

 At various points, it's stated that certain badgers (and sometimes other creatures) have a particularly strong version of the bloodwrath.
 Presumably, there are plenty of badgers out there who don't suffer from the bloodwrath (Lord Russano comes to mind) — we just don't hear about them because of Rule of Cool.